Teriks/libasm_io/library-documentation.md

 When linking with GCC using its default linker parameters, some platforms require you to use 'WRT ..plt' after function calls to call dynamically into the Standard C Library.
-The extra syntax generates code to call the function using the 'procedure linkage table'
+The extra syntax generates code to call the function using the 'procedure linkage table'.

 For example: